shikaan/shikaan.github.io/_posts/2024-09-08-x86-64-introduction-hello.md

 For historical reasons, there are two "flavors" of the x64-64 assembly syntax: one called _Intel_ and the other is called _AT&T_[^1].

-In this guide we will stick to the _Intel_ dialect because it's used by the [Intel Software Developer Manuals (SDM)](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html), the source of truth when on what the CPU _really_ does when fed an instruction.
+In this guide we will stick to the _Intel_ dialect because it's used by the [Intel Software Developer Manuals (SDM)](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html), the source of truth on what the CPU _really_ does when fed an instruction.

 Assembly is all about working close to the hardware.
 Optimizimg for portability of the code examples across operative systems and architactures would obfuscate the content of this introduction.